sh6khan/git-cheat-sheet/README.md

 **git-cheat-sheet**

 - You want initialize with a README.md file.
 The README.md is a file that you want other people to read before looking at your project
 For example, what you are reading right now is a README.md file.
-If you want to learn about mark down, which is how you can make cool things on your docs go here: https://help.github.com/articles/github-flavored-markdown/
+If you want to learn about mark down, which is how you can make things look cool, read here: https://help.github.com/articles/github-flavored-markdown/

-- And thats all!
+- And that's all!
 You have just created your remote repository.
 If you have an existing projects, you can import that project to this repo.
 If this is just the beginning, you can clone the remote repo to your local machine.

 ## Git Clone

 - If you look on the right side of home page in a git repo, you will see this _git clone_ clink.
-Copy that link to your clipboard, either with just `cmd + v` or just clicking on the clipboard icon.
+Copy that link to your clipboard, either with just `cmd + c` or just clicking on the clipboard icon.
 Then go to the directory where you want to add the project and run

 ```
 $ git clone <clone_link>